Iván Vázquez (football manager)

-Iván Vázquez Rodríguez (born 28 July 1988) is a Spanish football manager.
+Iván Vázquez Rodríguez (born 28 July 1988) is a Spanish football manager, currently in charge of Paraguayan club Olimpia's youth categories.

 Career

 Born in Santiago de Compostela, A Coruña, Galicia, Vázquez began his career with hometown side SD Compostela, as a youth manager and youth coordinator, and was also a first team manager at lowly locals SD Cacheiras.
 In 2015, he moved to Deportivo de La Coruña, as a coordinator of the Technification area and also a youth manager.

 On 31 July 2018, Vázquez was named manager of the Cadete side of Racing de Ferrol.
 He left the side on 21 December, and moved abroad on 1 February 2019, after being named manager of the under-16 side of Ecuadorian side Independiente del Valle.

 Vázquez was in charge of del Valle's under-20 side which won the 2020 U-20 Copa Libertadores, and left the side in April 2021 to take over Serie B side Atlético Santo Domingo.
 He left the latter club on 20 October, after avoiding relegation.

 On 7 June 2022, Vázquez replaced Juan Urquiza at the helm of Serie A side Técnico Universitario.
 On 13 August, however, he was removed from the role.